-"Initial Price"
+"Initial Price" means the initial price payable for a Share as specified in the relevant Supplement for each Fund.
 "IFRS" means the International Financial Reporting Standards.
 "Investment Manager" means any Investment Manager(s) for the time being duly appointed by the Manager to provide portfolio management in respect of one or more Funds and as detailed in the Supplement for the relevant Fund.
 "Investment Management Agreement" means the Investment Management Agreement made between the Manager, the Company and the Investment Manager in respect of the relevant Fund and as set out in the applicable Supplement, as may be amended, supplemented or replaced from time to time.
 "IOSCO" means the International Organisation of Securities Commissions.
-"Ireland" means the Republic of Ireland.
-"Manager" means Amundi Ireland Limited, which acts as UCITS management company of the Company or any successor company approved by the Central Bank as UCITS management company of the Company.
+"Ireland" means the Republic of Ireland. means Amundi Ireland Limited, which acts as UCITS "Manager" management company of the Company or any successor company approved by the Central Bank as UCITS management company of the Company.
 "Management Agreement" means the agreement made between the Manager and the Company dated 8 October, 2021 as may be amended, supplemented or replaced from time to time.
 "Member" means a Shareholder or a person who is registered as the holder of one or more non-participating shares in the Company.
 "Member State" means a member state of the European Union.
 "Minimum Holding" means the minimum number or value of Shares which must be held by Shareholders as specified in the relevant Supplement.

-"Minimum Initial Subscription" means the minimum initial subscription for Shares as specified in the relevant Supplement.
-"Minimum Transaction Size" means the minimum value of subsequent subscriptions, redemptions, conversions or transfers of Shares in any Fund or Class as specified in the relevant Supplement.
-"Money Market Instruments" means instruments normally dealt in on the money market which are liquid and have a value which can be accurately determined at any time and which comply with the requirements of the Central Bank.
+means the minimum initial subscription for Shares as

+specified in the relevant Supplement.